raghebbenhamouda/AWS-Solutions-Architect---Associate/AWS-Solutions-Architect---Associate.md

 - Automatically patched with zero downtime and maintained
 - Advanced monitoring features

-## Solution Architecture - DB Cache

-- Applications queries ElastiCache, if not available, get from RDS and store in ElastiCache.

-## Solution Architecture – User Session Store

-- User logs into any of the application, The application writes the session data into ElastiCache.
--If the user hits another instance of our application, The instance retrieves the data and the user is already logged in

 ## Cache Security

 - Does not support IAM authentication